starwit/sae-redis-writer/README.md

 ```

 If you want to run the tests through VSCode you have to run the action `Python: Configure Tests` and select `pytest`.
 The Variables above can be supplied by putting an `.env` file into the project root directory.

+## Changelog
+### 1.5.0
+- Now transparently forwards all messages verbatim, except if `SaeMessage` is detected for a given stream.
+No configuration change necessary for existing installations.